Authentication

 sgw_a1b2c3d4e5f6789012345678abcdef90

-API keys are generated when an app is registered via POST /v1/apps/register.
+API keys are generated when you create an app — either through the dashboard or via POST /v1/apps/register.
 The full key is returned exactly once — the gateway stores only a SHA-256 hash.
 Store the key securely; it cannot be retrieved after creation.

 Using the API key